Vaccines help build lasting protection for your child.

-School vaccine programs are a free and easy way to ensure that your child remains up-to-date with all recommended vaccines.
+School-based vaccine programs are a free and easy way to help your family stay up-to-date with recommended vaccines.

 Praxus Health School Vaccines 3